Alumni scrimmage Saturday; exhibition matches Sunday

 Jacksonville State advanced to the NCAA Division I Tournament in 2005, ‘06 and ‘09 under Nold, the only NCAA postseason appearances in the program’s history.
 In 2009, Nold led the program to another milestone, by winning the school’s first NCAA Tournament match, defeating Florida A&M.

-Nold's 2009 team finished the season 27-8, which was the most wins in program history, swept both conference titles and advancing to the NCAA second round.
+Nold’s 2009 team finished the season 27-8, which was the most wins in program history, swept both conference titles and advanced to the NCAA second round.
 He was rewarded by being named the OVC Coach of the Year as well as the Midwest Region Coach of the Year by the American Volleyball Coaches Association.

 In 2006, the Gamecocks were 24-5 overall and posted a perfect 18-0 mark in conference play, sweeping all but one conference match.
 At one time that season, JSU won 49 consecutive games, the longest active streak in the nation.

-Nold came to Jacksonville State from his alma mater, where he spent six years on the Cardinals' staff, the last four as a full-time assistant whose duties included recruiting coordinator.
+Nold came to Jacksonville State from his alma mater, Louisville, where he spent six years on the Cardinals’ staff, the last four as a full-time assistant whose duties included recruiting coordinator.
 During his time at Louisville, the Cardinals won four Conference USA titles and advanced to the NCAA Tournament five times, advancing to the Sweet 16 in 1996 and 1998.
 He was the head coach of the 16-and-under and 18-and-under teams for the Kentucky Indiana Volleyball Academy in Louisville, where he coached teams that won the 1996, 1997, 1998 and 1999 AAU National Championships.
 His teams also earned Top 5 finishes at the USA Volleyball National Championships in 1997, 1998, 2000 and 2001.
 He also served as president of the Cheaha Juniors Volleyball Club program from 2002-03.

 Nold began his coaching career as an assistant at Assumption High School in his hometown, where he helped the girls’ varsity squad to three state championships and a 137-9 overall record before joining the University of Louisville staff in 1996.
 Nold served as an intern with USA Volleyball, where he assisted the women’s national team in preparations for the 1996 Olympics in Atlanta.
 He received a bachelor’s degree from Louisville in the spring of 1998 in Sports Administration.